MicrosoftDocs/Viva/Viva/glint/setup/customize-action-plans.md

 ## How to clone customized standard content

 Edited content must be renamed before it can be saved and published.
 This step is referred to as creating a clone so that original content is never altered.
 In the *Shared* column, the content Viva Glint standard content is indicated as **Shared**.
 In the *Last Modified* column, standard content is indicated by **Viva Glint Admin**.
-New or customized content is classified as **Custom** in the *Shared* column and **<Name>** in the *Last Modified* column.
+New or customized content is classified as **Custom** in the *Shared* column and *Your Customized Resource Name* in the *Last Modified* column.

 ## How to add LinkedIn Learning videos to content resources